Browse all articles

 Google Analytics

 Setting up Google Analytics can be a complex process, especially for those without technical expertise.
 There are many guides available online due to its popularity, and hundreds of plugins are available to simplify the process for website builders and content management systems like WordPress.
 Many of these guides and plugins quickly become outdated, however.
+For WordPress users, the Site Kit by Google plugin is a popular plugin to set up Google Analytics.
+I often see websites which it hasn’t been configured properly, such as having an outdated tracking code which no longer works, or have multiple tracking codes on the same page.
+This can have a noticeable impact on website loading times.

 As with most Google services, technical assistance is essentially non-existent for individuals and smaller customers.
 It is not possible to speak to an employee, you are limited to community forums and online guides and documentation.